-My primary research interest is in algorithms for processing massive data sets and in particular streaming algorithms.
-I am also interested in the areas of approximation & online algorithms, communication complexity, and algorithmic game theory.
+My primary research interest is in theoretical foundations of big data analysis and in particular streaming and distributed algorithms and lower bounds.
+I am also interested in the areas of approximation and online algorithms, communication complexity, and algorithmic game theory.

-- Randomized Composable Coresets for Matching and Vertex Cover SPAA 2017
+Randomized Composable Coresets for Matching and Vertex Cover

 - Learning with Limited Rounds of Adaptivity: Coin Tossing, Multi-Armed Bandits, and Ranking from Pairwise Comparisons COLT 2017

 Combinatorial Auctions Do Need Modest Interaction

 Invited to TEAC special issue for EC'17 papers